 Frequently Asked Questions

-It is made of yogurt, which is high in protein, calcium, and low in unhealthy fats, making it very healthy to include in your meals.
-But the Boondi used in it is deep-fried and contains extra salt, which adds to your calories.
+Boondi ka raita is made of two main ingredients – Yogurt and Boondi.
+Yogurt is high in protein, calcium, and low in unhealthy fats, making it very healthy to include in your meals.
+But boondi is deep-fried and contains extra salt, which adds to your calories.
+So I would suggest eating this raita in moderation and occasionally.

 This raita stays good in the refrigerator for 2-3 days.
-Do not freeze it because dairy products do not freeze well and their texture change when thawed.
+Do not freeze it because dairy products do not freeze well and their texture changes when thawed.

 Boondi Raita Recipe